 Political Action Fund Objection

-UHPA has an active Political Action Committee that has participated in state elections through political endorsements and contributions to candidates.
-The UHPA Board of Directors has taken action to allocate from the dues of all Bargaining Unit 7 members an amount of $5.00 a month to be placed in a Political Action Fund.
-The Fund will be used for purposes consistent with the Hawaii State Election laws, and it will not be used in any federal elections.
-The Political Action Fund will be subject to the accounting requirements of the Hawaii State Election Commission.
-If you do not wish to contribute to the “candidate endorsement” fund for fiscal year 2011-2012, you must sign, date, and return an Allocation Objection Form to UHPA by September 30, 2011.
+The University of Hawaii Professional Assembly (UHPA) has an active Political Endorsement Committee that has participated in state & federal elections through political endorsements, contributions to candidates and independent expenditures on behalf of our endorsed candidates.
+The UHPA Board of Directors has taken action to allocate from the dues of all UHPA Active members an amount of $5.00 a month to be placed in a Political Action Fund.
+The Fund will be subject to the accounting requirements and used for purposes consistent with the Hawaii State Election and Federal Election laws.

 The UHPA Board of Directors has taken this action in response to the strong feelings held by some members that the union should not participate in making candidate endorsements or political contributions.
 However, we believe it is essential for a public sector union to maintain a political presence since the fundamental work of our bargaining with the State of Hawaii is ultimately subject to legislative approval.